South Bend Chocolate Company: Origins & Growth

 Opened on October 16, 1994, the South Bend Chocolate Company's factory was initially located at 3300 W. Sample Street in South Bend in a building that once housed the South Bend Toy Company.
 The factory featured 60,000 square feet and produced 500 different varieties of chocolate and candy.
 The facility also included a museum exhibiting a collection of chocolate memorabilia including a 1,300 year old Mayan chocolate pot.
 The Sample St. factory was a regional tourist site that hosted up to 50,000 visitors per year.
 Tarner moved the Sample St. operation to the 7102 Linconlway W location on South Bend's west side in June, 2024.

-According to South Bend Mayor Pete Buttegieg in 2017, Tarner is "is one of the most creative and successful people in South Bend, who believed in South Bend before many other people did".
+According to South Bend Mayor Pete Buttegieg in 2017, Tarner is "one of the most creative and successful people in South Bend, who believed in South Bend before many other people did".

 During the COVID-19 pandemic, Tarner was forced to lay off 200 employees and suspend operations.
 Tarner obtained a forgivable Paycheck Protection Program loan from the federal government for $1.7 million to help maintain his employees.

 Despite the pandemic setback, Tarner established a new 88 acre operations center just west of the South Bend International Airport close to the exit for US Highway 31.
 The center offers attractions such as the Indiana Dinosaur Museum, hiking and skiing trails, sledding hill, bison conservatory, and restaurants.
 Tarner received the undeveloped site for $1 from the city's Redevelopment Commission with the stipulation that he must invest at least $5 million in the facility, and he has stated his intention to invest up to $14 million to develop the site.
 Tarner also received a grant of $500,000 from the Indiana Regional Cities Initiative.
 In 2017, Tarner encouraged St. Joseph county officials to build a new South Shore train station on the museum campus.
 A South Shore station is located at the South Bend International Airport and the tracks run just a mile south of the museum site.